johnlaudun/jln/teaching/courses/370-games-syllabus.md

 ### Foundations

 On our first day of class we will need to cover the usual course overview and then set up groups and proceed with the first group assignment.

+### TTRPGs

+**Analysis**.
+You are free to choose any TTRPG for your analysis your analytical essay, but I do recommend considering a smaller TTRPG (one whose rule set is less than 100 pages).

+**Build**.
+The rule set for your TTRPG must be at least 1000 words.
+It must contain clear directions.
+It is recommended that you do not require players to have too many particular materials, though it is not unreasonable to require figures.
+(If you have particular figures in mind and can point people to their 3D print files, then all the better.)
+Focus on games playable in small spaces (no more than 24 x 24 inches).

+## Resources

 ### Things in Common